-A SNOMED CT Edition logically consists of the complete set of members of one or more Modules.1 Since the Module Dependency Reference Set2 (MDRS) tracks the explicit dependencies between a version of a Module and all the versioned Modules it depends on, a Module Id3 is a natural identifier for an Edition.
-When combined with a Timestamp corresponding to a sourceEffectiveTime appearing in the MDRS, this unambiguously identifies a Version of an Edition.
+A SNOMED CT edition logically consists of the complete set of members of one or more modules.1 Since the module dependency reference set (MDRS) tracks the explicit dependencies between a version of a module and all the versioned modules it depends on, a module identifier2 is a natural identifier for an edition.
+When combined with a timestamp corresponding to a sourceEffectiveTime appearing in the MDRS, the module identifier can unambiguously identify a version of an edition.

-The URIs that identify (unversioned) Editions and Versions (i.e., versioned Editions) take the following respective forms:
+The URIs that identify unversioned editions (i.e. editions) and versioned editions (i.e. versions) take the following respective forms:

-Note, while it would be possible to extend this pattern to support multiple root Modules, each with their own sourceEffectiveTime, this introduces non-trivial complexities.
-For example, the Modules they each depend upon may themselves overlap but have different versions (targetEffectiveTime) in which case the implied content would be inconsistent.
-The SNOMED CT URI Guide contains additional discussion and guidance on this topic.
+Note, while it would be possible to extend this pattern to support multiple root modules, each with their own sourceEffectiveTime, this would introduce non-trivial complexities.
+For example, the modules they each depend upon may themselves overlap but have different versions (targetEffectiveTime) in which case the implied content would be inconsistent.

 SNOMED CT International Edition

 For a more extensive list of SNOMED CT edition URI examples, please refer to 4.4.2 Edition URI Examples

 |While there may be additional files associated with a release, it is only the module content which affects the computable meaning of a concept (i.e. the inferable relationships and subsumption between post coordinated expressions).

 |This is the identifier of the module concept, as would be used in the module dependency reference set.